lastres0rt/udacity-health-tracker/README.md

 I'm doing it with this project when I didn't before, because learning new technologies is half the fun (and it also makes the process faster and easier)! 🖥 👍

 (Mostly?
 This project is just to help me stay in practice and show I'm still playing with new technologies even after earning my nanodegree.
-Practice is very important.) 👩🏽‍🏫
+Practice is so very important.) 👩🏽‍🏫
 ## How to Use

 1. Once it's actually working?
 Click here! 🔜 http://lastres0rt.github.io/udacity-health-tracker/